-What is the law?
+What is the Law?

 Under Ontario's Occupational Health and Safety Act, workers have the right to know about hazardous substances through the Workplace Hazardous Materials Information System (WHMIS).
 WHMIS is a Canada-wide system that provides employers and workers information about the hazardous materials they work with on the job in order to protect their health and safety.
-This product information is provided by means of separate data sheets known as Material Safety Data Sheets (MSDS)
+Changes to federal WHMIS-related law, and supporting provincial and territorial regulation, came into full effect on December 1, 2018 altering the way this critical information is delivered.
+These changes involved the incorporation of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) into existing WHMIS here in Canada.
+This product information is provided by means of separate data sheets known as Safety Data Sheets (SDS).

-An MSDS contains detailed information on the following:
+A SDS contains detailed information on the following:

-- health risks of exposure; the safest method of using or storing and disposal of the material; - protective measures for workers who may be exposed; and - emergency procedures.
+- health risks of exposure; - the safest method of using or storing and disposal of the material; - protective measures for workers who may be exposed; and - emergency procedures.